-Why Muslin Belongs in Your Pantry, Larder, Closet & Weekender Bag
+Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 Muslin isn’t just a cloth—it’s a thread connecting us to centuries of human ingenuity.

-If you’ve ever tossed wilted greens into the compost, found moth damage in your favorite sweater, or struggled to keep cut herbs fresh for more than a day, you’ve encountered problems our ancestors solved with nothing more than a square of breathable fabric.
+If you’ve ever tossed wilted greens into the trash or compost, struggled to keep cut herbs fresh for more than a day, or returned to stored root vegetables that where limp or developing brown outer leaves, you’ve encountered problems our ancestors solved with nothing more than a square of breathable fabric.
+And you can too!
 This isn’t about reinventing the wheel; it’s about remembering what we already knew.

-Most of us associate muslin with swaddling newborns, but that’s a blink in its 1000s-year history.
-Woven as early as the 9th century in Dhaka (now Bangladesh), muslin was once so prized it was called "woven wind" for its delicate yet durable nature.
+Many of us associate muslin with swaddling newborns, but that specific more modern use is a blink in its 1000s-year history.
+Woven as early as the 9th century in Dhaka (now Bangladesh), muslin was once so prized it was called "woven wind"for its delicate yet durable nature.
 Traders carried it along the Silk Road, and by the 18th century, it was a staple in European households—not for babies, but for wrapping food, protecting clothes, and even filtering tea.
 It was the original zero-waste tool, long before plastic wrap or a disposable culture existed or consumed our habits.

 Today, as many of us seek to return to slower, more intentional living, muslin is having a quiet renaissance.
 It’s 100% natural, plastic-free, and refreshingly low-tech—a perfect fit for anyone looking to reduce waste, simplify their home, and reconnect with the rhythms of the past - finding balance.
 And the best part?
-It doesn’t ask you to slow down; it just makes the things you already do a little easier, and a lot more sustainable.
+It doesn’t ask you to slow down; it just makes the things you already do a little easier (in the sense that things last longer), and a lot more sustainable.

 Muslin for your Pantry, Larder or Refrigerator